smacker/bblfsh-benchmark/README.md

 * `COUNT` - how many times run process file
 * `ON_HOST` - run naive parser on host machine

+Columns:

+* `bblfshd` - grpc calls to bblfsh server using client-go
+* `driver` - grpc calls to bblfsh driver using client-go (speaks the same protocol)
+* `native` - writes file multiple times to stdin of native driver
+* `naive` - the simplest ast parser I came up with, run on docker
+* `naive-on-host` - same as previous one but without docker

 ### Results on my machine:

 ```